turingschool/curriculum/source/projects/monsterporium/extract_notification_service.markdown

 * Clear the messages in mailcatcher (button in the top right of the web interface)
 * Run the specs again

-### Emails in OrdersController Specs

-Let's also capture the emails that get sent during integration tests.

-Open `spec/controllers/orders_controller_spec.rb`.
-There are two specs that send out email:

-* `create fails to create an order...`
-* `buy_now fails to create an order...`

-Use the same technique we did the the mailer spec to send these emails to mailcatcher.
-There are no expectations here about email, so don't delete the expectations that are there.

 ### Testing the Welcome Email

 There are currently no controller tests that create a user and trigger the welcome email.
 In general, running feature specs is very slow.
 So instead of changing